…………..Huh? What? Oh, this is a comic. My bad I got a little distracted.

 This is something Kelly was able to effectively show as Peter did let himself go with Felicia and accepted the unpredictability of their relationship instead of running away from it.
 The inner monologue Peter kept having throughout the issue nicely showed this.

-Through the entire inner monologue we saw Spider-Man conflicted with how he feels having Black Cat around and if it is right to be in another relationship with her.
+Throughout the entire inner monologue, we saw Spider-Man conflicted with how he feels having Black Cat around and if it is right to be in another relationship with her.
 But, in the end, he accepted that he needs to let it go and just go with the flow and not let his head get in the way of the relationship like it did in the past.

 The highlight of this issue and this arc is Black Cat.
 She has been absolutely fantastic in this story.
 Kelly writes an excellent Black Cat by not just giving us a slutty version of the character but a strong and confident female character.
 Though she is shown constantly flirting in this issue Kelly does show that the previous development of the character with her becoming a detective has not been forgotten as she solves the mystery behind what Diablo and Mayer were planning to do.

-In the end, I look forward to seeing were the Spider-Man Brain Trust take this relationship.
+In the end, I look forward to seeing where the Spider-Man Brain Trust takes this relationship.
 There are a lot of possibilities with the return of these two being back together that could affect Peter’s personal and Spider-Man life for the worse, well better for us as readers.

-Even though this slow burn approach to build the next big story can be annoying there isn’t much of a wait time till we get to at least the Gauntlet storyline as it begins next month.
-Which is the beauty of the thrice-weekly schedule Amazing Spider-Man as we aren’t stuck waiting a year like we have to in almost all of today’s comics.
+Even though this slow-burn approach to building the next big story can be annoying there isn’t much of a wait time till we get to at least the Gauntlet storyline as it begins next month.
+This is the beauty of the thrice-weekly schedule Amazing Spider-Man as we aren’t stuck waiting a year like we have to in almost all of today’s comics.

 Mike McKone’s artwork was again very well done in this issue.
 He did a nice job conveying the action and comedy that Kelly filled this issue with.
 The only thing that kept his artwork a bit from being as good as the last issue is that he had a handful of inkers working on this issue.
 While it did not show much in his artwork there were some slight inconsistencies in the artwork especially with having Spider-Man’s costume darker than Black Cat’s black leather costume.
 Still, McKone’s art was very good and had a lot of energy.